Jeannette-Schaadhardt/JamMate/README.md

 For online development you do not need to do any npm installs or change the .js file.<br>
 Instead just have the CDM style sheet link and the CDM javascript link placed in the html file as shown [here](https://getbootstrap.com/docs/5.3/getting-started/introduction/).

+## Misc_Files

+cors-file.json - within the terminal of our project you can use this: <br>
+"gcloud storage buckets update gs://jammate-cs467_cloudbuild --cors-file=./misc_files/cors-file.json"
+<br> to update the Cross-Origin Source protocol for our GCS bucket.